 - legislative and regulatory requirements and obligations;.

-No matter how long the data is kept for, it is always Our top priority to ensure that all information is always held safely and securely and in accordance with considering legislation and regulatory requirements. with the Data Protection Act 1998.
+No matter how long the data is kept for, it is always Our top priority to ensure that all information is always held safely and securely and in accordance with considering legislation and regulatory requirements. with the DPA2018 and GDPR.
 We use computer safeguards, physical access controls and encryption to make sure that your data is safe with us.
 In the unlikely event of a breach of security leading to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data, we will make sure to notify you as well as taking any and all necessary steps to contain and remedy the situation.
 We require all parties to whom we may pass your information to treat it with the same degree of confidentiality.

 We require all parties to whom we may pass your information to also treat your information with the highest degree of confidentiality and security.